Wednesday, February 13, 2008

 There were many criticisms on me personally.
 Eg. I dint have to carry my bag, when I was tired, We did not carry our sleeping bags with us after the night and were helped by the boys in OPen all men Category by giving us food and water.

 I like to than thank my mother and brother for letting me live a non-restricted life, Lt.
 Cdr.
 Sridhar Tata, Sqn.
 Ldr.
 Vivek Singh, Lt.
 Venkat, Lt.
-Ashwani Trical and Lt.
+Ashwani Trichal and Lt.
 Kapil M Sati for giving me an opportunity to participate with NDA.

 Hope to see you again!